About me

 Research

 Currently, I am involved in the development of Frama-C, a platform for the analysis of C programs, using different plugins that provides different kind of analyses and allows to get different levels of confidence into the analyzed software.
+I mainly work on the deductive verification plug-in of Frama-C which allows verifying that a program conforms to its specification.

 Previously, I worked for the EU H2020 VESSEDIA project that aims at making formal methods easier to apply in the context of the internet-of-things where many security risks are rising as IoT devices are more and more widespread.
 My current work is to apply formal verification to the Contiki microkernel (an lightweight OS for IoT) and its libraries, mostly to show the absence of runtime errors.
 I mostly use Frama-C with the EVA plugin and the WP plugin.